ff888/Ski-Jumping-Database-Project/README.md

 ## ***_About CSV file structure_***

-Each file has the same structure and is csv tabular type of file.
+Each file has the same structure - csv tabular type of file.

 There are 33 columns with all tournament data like ranking, name, speed, distance, points etc.